Le Boat Brings Barging to America’s Shores

 While hesitant at first of the convenience of such a mode of transportation, the travelers found it much simpler to stop the boat when desired and explore the towns surrounding the canals.

-Cheryl Brown is confident that the operations in North America in 2018 will be an important step for Le Boat as a company, and for this type of alternative travel as a whole.
+Cheryl Brown is confident that the operations in North America will be an important step for Le Boat as a company, and for this type of alternative travel as a whole.

 It’s a win-win situation, for Canadians and travelers alike.
 The Rideau Canal will continue to become known as a “bucket list” location, while Le Boat aims will increase its international presence and expand its services to travelers of many types, as they establish themselves across the Atlantic.